Abramovo, Sverdlovsk Oblast

 Abramovo (Абрамово) is a rural locality (a selo) in Sysertsky District, Sverdlovsk Oblast, Russia.
-The population was 216 as of 2010.
+The population was 224 as of 2021.
 There are 9 streets.

 Geography

 Abramovo is located 22 km southeast of Sysert (the district's administrative centre) by road.
 Lechebny is the nearest rural locality.

+History

+In 1865, a church was built in the village.

+On June 5, 2018, this village was renamed Abramovo from Abramovskoye.